IsakTheHacker/AT-Audio-Player/README.md

 Advanced Textbased Audio Player.
 This is a project which I started because I wanted a lightweight textbased application for music playback.
 The main reason why I prefer this instead of the more sophisticated GUI alternatives is that it is faster to use once you learned it.

-AT Audio Player currently supports basic pause/unpause/stop functionality, playlists and some more basic features.
+AT Audio Player currently supports pause/unpause/stop functionality, playlists and some more basic features.
 If you want to contribute to make the project better, read the Contribution section.

 ***